‘Summer House’ Season 7 Cast Revealed

 Cook, Miller, Batula, and Olivera have also been on the Bravo series since its inception.

-Don’t miss season 7 of “Summer House” when it airs Monday, February 13 at 9 p.m.
+Season 7 of “Summer House” airs Monday, February 13 at 9 p.m.
 ET on Bravo.